ibm-cloud-docs/activity-tracker/adoption.md

 In the UI, you can define custom views, dashboards, parsing templates, screens, and exclusion rules that you can use to view and analyze data.

 To reuse resource definitions that you define in your auditing instance, you can export these resources from an {{site.data.keyword.at_full_notm}} instance as a JSON file.
 Then, you can import the definitions into other auditing instances.
-For example, you can reuse your LogDNA resources across different environments for your stage, pre-production, and production instances.
+For example, you can reuse your resources across different environments for your stage, pre-production, and production instances.
 [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-reuse_resource_definitions).

-Backup LogDNA resource definitions into a version control system such as a git repository where you can control access to the archived files and manage versions.
+Backup resource definitions into a version control system such as a git repository where you can control access to the archived files and manage versions.
 {: tip}

 ### Archive log data to a COS bucket